Speak with a safari expert

 Other lemurs

-Lemurs rival any other primate family in terms of diversity, and this translates into many different shapes, sizes, behaviours, dentitions, diets, and habitat usages.
+Lemurs rival any other primate family in terms of diversity, and this diversity encompasses many different shapes, sizes, behaviours, dentitions, diets, and habitat use.

-• Cheirogaleids: the dwarf and mouse lemurs, as their name suggests, are the smallest of all lemurs and, in fact, the mouse lemurs are the smallest primates in the world.
-These tiny primates are nocturnal and arboreal and move through the trees like bush babies.
+• Cheirogaleids: the dwarf and mouse lemurs, as their name suggests, are the smallest of all lemurs, and, in fact, the mouse lemurs are the smallest primates in the world.
+These tiny primates are nocturnal and arboreal, moving through the trees like bush babies.
 Their diet consists primarily of fruit and some insects.
-Available research suggests that these lemurs tend to be solitary, though they have occasionally been found in pairs.
-Members of this family can spend several months in a state of torpor.
+Available research suggests that these lemurs are typically solitary, although they have occasionally been observed in pairs.
+Members of this family can remain in a state of torpor for several months.

 • Indriids: there are ten different medium- to large-sized lemur species belonging to the Indriidae family, with the woolly lemurs being the smallest and the indri being the largest of all lemur species.
 They are all arboreal, though some occasionally descend to move from tree to tree or forage.
 Sifakas, in particular, are known for their bipedal “dancing” when moving on the ground.
-Most species live in small groups which are mostly female dominant, and all species are almost entirely herbivorous.
+Most species live in small groups that are predominantly female-dominated, and all species are almost entirely herbivorous.

 • Lemurids: one of the largest families of medium-sized lemurs, this family includes the famous ring-tailed lemurs, “true” lemurs, ruffed lemurs, and bamboo lemurs.
 All are primarily herbivorous and highly arboreal.